yungstarry/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-rite a script that displays the result of BREATH to the power LOVE
+Write a script that converts a number from base 2 to base 10.

-BREATH and LOVE are environment variables
-The script should display the result, followed by a new line
+The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line